Codemaster-AR/agronauts/videoscript.md

 - Be part of the future of sustainable farming
 - Partner with us to integrate our hydroponic system into your farm or business
 - Together, we can revolutionize the way we grow crops and reduce our environmental impact
+- Chatbot for inofrimation

+- - video shoud ideally be 40 seconds
+  -